 Make two cylinders.
-Wrap a piece of the aluminum flashing around the PVC pipe leaving 1 1/2” at each end for the coupling.
+Wrap a piece of aluminum flashing around the PVC pipe leaving 1 1/2” at each end for the coupling.
 Secure the flashing using #6 or #8 sheet metal screws.
-It helps to have a partner during this part of the assembly.
+It helps to have a helper during this part of the operation.
 They can hold the flashing around the pipe until you get a couple of screws in to hold the flashing.
 I drill a 1/8” pilot hole for each screw.
 On the end of each cylinder drill a hole for the #6 or #8 brass bolt.
-The hole should be close to the edge of the aluminum flashing.
-On one cylinder drill a small hole (~ 5/64”) next to the bolt, this will be the top of the bottom cylinder.
-Take a piece of #14 enamel wire 14 - 16” long and scrape 1/2" fo theenamel off one end.
-From the inside of the cylinder place the wire through the hole and wrap it around the bolt, and secure it with another nut.
+On one cylinder drill a small hole (~ 5/64”) next to the bolt, this will be top of the bottom section.
+Take a piece of #14 enamel wire 14” - 16” long and scrape 1/2” of the enamel off one end.
+From the inside of the cylinder place the wire through the hole and wrap it around the the bolt, and secure it with another nut.
 This wire should be flush next to the inside of the cylinder.

-Now measure the depth of the coupling (Phasing Coil) and measure the distance that the bottom cylinder will have to be for 1 diameter (2 3/8”) spacing.
+Now measure the depth of the coupling Z(Phasing Coil) and measure the distance that the bottom cylinder will have to be for a 1diameter (2 3/8”) spacing.
 Before gluing route the wire from the phasing coil down the center of the bottom cylinder.
-The bolts on the cylinder should be on opposite of each other (180 degrees).
+The bolts on the cylinder should be on opposite side of each other (180 degrees).